Week 1 takeaways for every team: Rough starts for Saints, Cowboys

 Seattle Seahawks

-Earl Thomas reminded everyone how important he is to the Seahawks' defense -- especially in its current state -- in their 27-24 loss to Denver.
-The All-Pro free safety, having just returned to the team on Wednesday from his holdout, had an interception that set up Seattle's first touchdown, another pass-breakup and five tackles.
-Seattle's defense is largely inexperienced and has a major question mark with its pass rush.
+Earl Thomas' importance to the Seahawks defense -- especially in its current state -- was clear in Seattle's 27-24 loss to Denver.
+The All-Pro free safety, who returned Wednesday from his holdout, had an interception that set up the Seahawks' first touchdown, another pass breakup and five tackles.
+Seattle's defense is inexperienced and has a major question mark with its pass rush.
 All of those issues were evident in this game.
-Just imagine where that group would be without its best play-maker holding down the back end.
-"It's important to have Earl regardless if [there's] new players or old players," fellow safety Bradley McDougald said.
-"Earl's gonna be Earl, and he showed it today."-- Brady Henderson
+Just imagine where that group would be without its best playmaker holding down the back end.
+"It's important to have Earl regardless if [there's] new players or old players," safety Bradley McDougald said.
+"Earl's gonna be Earl, and he showed it today." -- Brady Henderson